Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ACould you please tell me what's going on today?

-Speaker ASo this is in aid of the Teenage Cancer Trust, yeah?
+Speaker ASo this is in aid of the Teenage Cancer Trust, yeah.

 Speaker ATeenage Cancer Trust, yes, indeed.